wanghaisheng/twitch-bot-worker/README.md

-# oryx
+# streamersbot

-Oryx is an API for StreamElements Bot for server-side commands (like Subrecord and Age)
+StreamersBot is an WebAPI for StreamElements Bot deployed on Cloudflare Workers and Workers KV.
+It implements multiple routes (like age, fivem and )

 ## License